fisherdog1/UNL-CE-Thaumaturgy/gdb/p1_secret/secret.md

+﻿
+# Using GDB for the First Time

-﻿gdb is most often used for debugging compiled programs.
+gdb is most often used for debugging compiled programs.
 However, it is also very useful as a first-line investigative tool.
 In this activity, we will use gdb to find a secret integer that is generated randomly at runtime.

 While printing the value of a variable seems like one of the easiest things you can do, we will actively try and run into as much useful newbie info as possible.
 That way, we can get the frustration out of the way early.
 After all, you won't want to use gdb for your classwork if you aren’t confident navigating it!